danielegasparri/span-gui/docs/index.md

 ## Basic Usage example
-- In the "Prepare and load spectra" frame, browse one of the spectra lists contained in the example_files/ folder (e.g. ngc5806_bins.dat).
+- In the "Prepare and load spectra" frame, browse one of the spectra lists contained in the example_files folder (e.g. ngc5806_bins.dat).
 Set the "Wavelength of the spectra is in:" to "A", then click "Load!"
 - Visualize Data: Select a spectrum in the list and click "Plot".
 A Matplotlib window will appear showing the spectrum.
 Take a look at it, then close the Matplotlib window and return to the main GUI panel
-- Modify Spectra: Open the "Spectra manipulation" panel located in the Utility frame and activate a task, for example the "Add noise".
+- Modify Spectra: Open the "Spectra manipulation" panel located in the Utilities frame and activate a task, for example the "Add noise".
 Confirm the selection (button "Confirm") with the default noise value, then in the main GUI click "Preview Spec." to see the processed selected spectrum.
 If you are satisfied and want to save this noisy spectrum, click to "Process Selected".
 To apply the task for all the spectra, click "Process all"
 - The "Spectra manipulation" button in the main GUI now has an annoying red color, meaning that at least one task is activated.
 Why this is so important?
 Because if you want to perform any of the Spectral Analysis tasks you should remember that the activated tasks in the "Spectra manipulation" panel are modifying your original spectra and this modified version is passed to the "Spectral analysis" frame.
 So, open the "Spectra manipulation" frame, deselect the "Add noise" task and confirm this choice
 - In the main panel, activate the "Line-strength analysis" task and open the parameter window by pressing the button "Line-strength parameters".
 There, make sure the "Lick/IDS indices" option is selected (it is by default).
 Enter the redshift of the galaxy (0.00449) and confirm the parameters.
 Now, select the "line28.fits" spectrum in the listbox and preview the results of the analysis by pressing the "Preview result" button.
 The available Lick/IDS indices will be shown in the Matplotlib window and a second plot will appear showing the position of the galaxy in the index-index grid built from the SSP models of Thomas et al., 2011.
 In the output window you will see also the luminosity-weighted age, metallicity and alpha-enhancment calculated for this spectrum.
 If this is cool, apply the task to all the spectra by pressing the "Process all" button.
-If you also want the plots of the preview mode to be saved, activate the "Save plots" checkbox at the bottom of the GUI.
+If you also want the plots of the preview mode to be saved, activate the "Save spectral analysis plots" checkbox at the bottom of the GUI.
 SPAN now will work for you.
 Grab a coffee and wait for the task to terminate.
-The results will be stored in ASCII files in the "SPAN_results/ew/" folder.
+The results will be stored in ASCII files in the "SPAN_results/line-strength_analysis/" folder.
 The plots will be saved as PNG images in the "SPAN_results/plots/" folder.